Case Study: Streamlining Carton Tracking for PCSTrac (Descartes Systems)

 How do you transform a legacy logistics system into an efficient, user-centered platform without major infrastructure overhauls?

-PCSTrac, a carton tracking solution for online retailers, had long been effective in its core functionality but was burdened by a cumbersome user interface and a lack of user-centered design.
-Despite its technical strengths, users relied heavily on workarounds, slowing down the efficiency of the system.
-My role was to work closely with senior engineers to bring a fresh perspective through user-centered methodologies, while ensuring that any design changes would align with existing technical constraints.
+PCSTrac, a carton tracking solution for online retailers, had proven its value in core functionality but was hindered by a cumbersome user interface and workflow inefficiencies.
+Although technically robust, users often relied on time-consuming workarounds that slowed down operations.
+My role was to collaborate with senior engineers to bring a user-centered perspective, aligning design improvements with the existing technical constraints of the legacy platform.

-Through contextual inquiries, persona development, and usability testing, I led the research that informed workflow and interface improvements.
-The project resulted in streamlined processes that increased user satisfaction, with the PCS team adopting user-centered design principles for future product development.
+Through contextual inquiries, persona development, and usability testing, I led the research that informed both workflow optimizations and interface redesigns.
+The project resulted in more streamlined processes that significantly improved user satisfaction and system usability.
+Additionally, the PCSTrac team embraced user-centered design principles, applying these to future product development.

 Results Snapshot:

-• Successfully Balanced Technical Constraints and User Needs: Despite working within the limitations of the legacy system’s infrastructure, the user-centered design approach introduced practical, achievable solutions that enhanced the overall experience without requiring costly system overhauls.
+Balanced Technical Constraints and User Needs: Despite the limitations of the legacy system, the user-centered design approach introduced practical solutions that enhanced the user experience without necessitating expensive system overhauls.

 Looking for more insights?
 Use this download form to access my collection of detailed case studies, showcasing impactful results across industries.
 Discover how I’ve tackled complex challenges with innovative solutions.